varigence/docs/bimlflex/reference-documentation/ImportPath.md

 # Import Path

-The default import path for file imports
+The default import path for file imports.

 Notes:
 * This setting is part of the `Core` settings category.